 Layer 5 - Session Layer

-A less talked about layer of the OSI model.
-This layers responsibility is handling connections between the application and the layers below.
+This layer's responsibility is handling connections between the application and the layers below.
 It involves establishing, maintaining and terminating connections, otherwise referred to as sessions.

-Common protocols which represents the Session Layer well are:
+Common protocols which represent the Session Layer well are:

 - SOCKS - A protocol for sending packets through a proxy server.